FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - general_information
   - Type: GeneralInformation
   - Description: General information about the data model
-- analysis
+- analysis_methode
-  - Type: Analysis
+  - Type: Analysis_methode
   - Description: The method which is used to gain the data
 - solvent
   - Type: string